pub struct Domain {

 pub fn matches(&self, presented: &Self) -> Option<bool>

-matches the given presented identifier.
+Check whether this Domain matches the given presented identifier.

 This domain is treated as a reference identifier, and therefore if its

-property is set, this function returns None
+is_wildcard property is set, this function returns None.

 Trait Implementations§